ARRY7686/Shaxam/README.md

 # 🎧 Shaxam

-**Shaxam** is an AI-powered music recognition desktop application that allows users to identify songs through audio fingerprinting.
+**Shaxam** is an Advance music recognition desktop application that allows users to identify songs through audio fingerprinting.
 It offers a sleek UI, real-time audio recording, AI-based song matching, and visualization of audio fingerprint alignment.

 This project combines:

 - 🖥 **Electron** — For building cross-platform desktop applications.
 - ⚛️ **React + Tailwind CSS** — For a responsive and animated frontend UI.
 - 🐍 **Flask** — For a lightweight Python backend API.
-- 🎙 **Custom Audio Recognition Engine** — For fingerprinting and matching audio data.
 - 📊 **Matplotlib + Seaborn** — For generating visualizations of fingerprint matches.

 ---